B. J. Raji: Professional career

-Raji was selected ninth overall by the Green Bay Packers in the 2009 NFL Draft.
-He was worked into defensive coordinator Dom Capers' brand new 3-4 scheme during the start of the Packers 2009 season.
+Raji was selected in the first round with the ninth overall pick by the Green Bay Packers in the 2009 NFL draft.
+He was worked into defensive coordinator Dom Capers' brand new 3–4 scheme during the start of the Packers 2009 season.
 Raji held out during the 2009 training camp and completed his deal on August 14.
 Hampered by an ankle injury for the entire season, he appeared in fourteen games (once as a starter), and managed 25 tackles and 1 sack.

-Fully recovered and expected to fully contribute for the 2010 season, Raji earned the starting position at the sole defensive tackle position in Capers' 3-4 type defense, switching previous starter Ryan Pickett to defensive end.
+Fully recovered and expected to fully contribute for the 2010 season, Raji earned the starting position at the sole defensive tackle position in Capers' 3–4 type defense, switching previous starter Ryan Pickett to defensive end.
 2010 was a breakout season, as he started in all 16 games.
 Raji became the defensive anchor that the Packers had envisioned, accumulating 39 tackles with 6.5 sacks, along with 3 passes defended.

-The Packers began using Raji as an additional fullback in their goal line offense during the 2011 postseason, which led to Raji nicknaming himself "The Freezer" in homage to William Perry, who played for the Bears and was nicknamed "The Fridge".
-On January 23, 2011, in the fourth quarter of the NFC Championship Game at Soldier Field in Chicago, Raji intercepted a pass from Bears backup quarterback Caleb Hanie and returned it 18 yards to the end zone, marking Raji's first career interception and touchdown.
+The Packers began using Raji as an additional fullback in their goal line offense during the 2011 postseason, which led to Raji nicknaming himself "the Freezer" in homage to William Perry, who played for the Bears and was nicknamed "the Fridge".
+On January 23, 2011, in the fourth quarter of the 2010 NFC Championship Game at Soldier Field in Chicago, Raji intercepted a pass from Bears backup quarterback Caleb Hanie and returned it 18 yards to the end zone, marking Raji's first career interception and touchdown.
 The 337-pound Raji performed a memorable hula dance after the touchdown, an incident that was parodied in a State Farm Insurance commercial featuring Raji and Aaron Rodgers.
 The play also broke William Perry's NFL record for the heaviest player to score a post-season touchdown.
 The touchdown proved to be the decisive score, and with that interception, the Packers advanced to Super Bowl XLV, where they defeated the Pittsburgh Steelers by a score of 31–25.
+He was ranked 81st by his fellow players on the NFL Top 100 Players of 2011.